-For the year ended December 31, 2013, the Authority contributed an amount of \$12,000 to MERS which was equal to the Authority's required and actual contributions.
-The actuarial report for December 31, 2012 set forth new contribution levels for the Authority's three groups for the year beginning January 1, 2013.
+For the year ended December 31, 2014, the Authority contributed \$11,000 to MERS which was equal to the Authority's required contributions.
+The actuarial report for December 31, 2013 set forth contribution levels for the Authority's three groups for the year beginning January 1, 2014.
 Annually, a required contribution is determined using the entry age actuarial cost method.
 The actuarial assumptions include (a) a rate of return on the investment of present and future assets of 8.0%, (b) projected salary increase of 4.5% per year compounded annually, attributable to inflation, and (c) additional projected salary increases of 0.0% to 13% per year, depending on age, attributable to seniority/merit.
-The actuarial value of MERS assets was determined on the basis of a valuation method that assumes the fund earns the expected rate of return, and includes an adjustment to reflect market value.
+The actuarial value of MERS assets was determined on the basis of a valuation method that assumes the plan earns the expected rate of return, and includes an adjustment to reflect market value.
 The Authority's unfunded actuarial accrued liability is being amortized as a level percentage of projected payrolls on an open basis.
-The remaining amortization period at December 31, 2012, the date of the latest actuarial report, was 30 years for underfunded accrued liabilities.
+The remaining amortization period at December 31, 2013, the date of the latest actuarial report, was 30 years for underfunded accrued liabilities.